ionescu007/winipt/README.md

 This is the Win32 API version of the library which grants access to the IPT Driver/Service IOCTLs that enable per-core and per-process tracing with the new facilities exposed by Windows.
 This library uses Win32 semantics & notation, and its functions are re-implementations of some of the functions that were found in `Dbghelp.dll`, `Dbgcore.dll`, `TTDRecordCPU.dll`, `Faultrep.dll` and `Ntdll.dll`.

 * `libiptnt`
 This is the native NT API version of the same library as above, which uses only Ntdll.dll functions, making it suitable for use in Native/non-Win32 applications.
-This library uses NT-style semantics & notication, and its functions are almost identical to the ones exposed by the libraries listed above.
+This library uses NT-style semantics & notification, and its functions are almost identical to the ones exposed by the libraries listed above.

 * `ipttool`
 This acts as a sample for the libipt static library referenced above, and provides a simple CLI utility around starting, stopping, and querying traces for a given process.
 It does not currently support core tracing, and it does not do decoding -- please use the Intel PT library for that.